leathrum/mathjax-ext-contrib/modifymenu/README.md

 contextual menu for MathJax version 1.1 -- some menu items have different names and positions, and the overall organization of the menu is different.
 For this reason, this extension needs to be used very carefully when the MathJax version being used by readers may not be known.
+The samples use specific versions of MathJax for this reason -- the first sample uses MathJax version 1.1, the second sample uses MathJax version 2.0.

 # History: